nfitzen/MinecraftManhunt/README.md

     or `team join mmh.hunted <player>`.

-    - The game will randomly assign a hunted player if the number of hunted players is less than the setting `mmh.mechanics.begin.team_assignment.hunted_size`.
+    - The game will randomly assign a hunted player if the number of hunted players is less than 1 (or whatever `mmh.mechanics.begin.team_assignment.hunted_size` is) when the game begins.

 4. Make sure everyone is technically alive; some players might not be frozen properly if not.

 5. Run `function #manhunt:begin` to begin.
-    - You can randomly assign hunters by changing `mmh.mechanics.begin.team_assignment.hunted_size`.

 ### Trackers
 Some features of the trackers are: